elsamoheg/Lists/freeCodeCamp.md

 5. Watch this Super Mario Bros-themed tech talk by prolific freeCodeCamp contributor Colby Fayock.
 He explores the core features of HTML and CSS that he thinks all web developers should know.
 (22 minute YouTube talk): https://www.freecodecamp.org/news/learn-the-fundamentals-of-web-development/

-Here are this week's five links that are worth your time:

 1. This full-length course will teach you how to build your own social network platform.
 And in the process, you'll learn key web development tools: MongoDB, Express, React, Node.js, and GraphQL – the powerful but sillily-named MERNG stack.
 (6 hour YouTube course): https://www.freecodecamp.org/news/learn-how-to-use-react-and-graphql-to-make-a-full-stack-social-network/

 2. I wrote this guide on how to opt-out of "people finder" search engines that stockpile your information and sell it without your permission.
 If you can make time to go through this tutorial, it should help you reduce your lifetime risk of getting stalked, having your identity stolen, or getting discriminated against by nosy employers.
 (20 minute read): https://www.freecodecamp.org/news/white-pages-removal-remove-information-spokeo-peoplefinder-whitepages-opt-out/